jonas52/convertisso/README.md

 [![image](https://user-images.githubusercontent.com/83141023/210186246-9d5d2038-6759-4611-9ce6-cc97d6807979.png)](https://github.com/jonas52/convertisso/blob/main/convertisso-TUI.sh)
 #### Open terminal and type this
 ### Dowload and lauch whit :
->      sudo git clone https://github.com/jonas52/convertisso.git && cd convertisso && sudo bash convertisso-installer.sh
+>     git clone https://github.com/jonas52/convertisso.git && cd convertisso && sudo bash convertisso-installer.sh
 ### Launch only the installer the first time (it allows to download the packages necessary to execute the script) then launch only the file
->     sudo bash convertisso-TUI.sh
+>     bash convertisso-TUI.sh
 ### Command if you have already launched the installer
->     sudo git clone https://github.com/jonas52/convertisso.git && cd convertisso && sudo bash convertisso-TUI.sh
+>     git clone https://github.com/jonas52/convertisso.git && cd convertisso && sudo bash convertisso-TUI.sh

 - And it's all good conversions and/or video downloads
 - To exit the program or return to main menu : select EXIT